0xSolanaceae/proXXy/README.md

 ## Sponsorship

-If you like what I do, buy me a coffee so I can continue developing this tool and others!
+If you like what I do, buy me boba so I can continue developing this tool and others!
 [Ko-Fi](https://ko-fi.com/solanaceae)

 ## Changelog